QuaSi-Software/Documentation/docs/resie_input_file_format.md

 * `output_plot_time_unit`: Unit for x-axis of output plot.
 Can be one of `seconds`, `minutes`, `hours`, `date`.
 Defaults to `date`.
 Note that the plotted energies always refer to the simulation time step and not to the unit specified here!
 * `output_plot` (`Union{String, Dict{Int, Dict{String, Any}}`): Specifications for output line plot.
 See [section "Output specification (interactive .html plot)"](resie_input_file_format.md#output-specification-interactive-html-plot) for details.
 * `plot_weather_data` (`Boolean`): (Optional) If true, the weather data read in from a given weather file is plotted to the line plot.
 Defaults to `false`.
+* `step_info_interval` (`Integer`): (Optional) Defines how often a progress report on the loop over the timesteps of the simulation is logged to the info channel.
+This is useful to get an estimation of how much longer the simulation requires (albeit that such estimation is always inaccurate).
+If no value is given, automatically sets a value such that 20 reports are printed over the course of the simulation.
+To deactivate these reports, set this to 0.

 ### Output specification (Sankey)